Arganom/Overlord/README.md

 The latest release can be found [here](https://github.com/Arganom/Overlord/releases/tag/GRFSO-Launcher)

 ## How to use

+## Directory Will open the game install folder.
 ### Play (Will prompt you to select your game's exe file)
 Launch the game directly from the EXE.
 ### Firewall